HCDE-438-Spring-2025/age-calculator/Tasks.md

 1. **Examine the Authentication Context:**
    - Open `src/context/AuthContext.jsx`
-   - Check the `AuthProvider` component and how it manages user authentication state
+   - Discuss the `AuthProvider` component and how it manages user authentication state
-   - Observe how `onAuthStateChanged` works as a listener for authentication state changes
+   - Explain how `onAuthStateChanged` works as a listener for authentication state changes

 2. **Enhance User Registration:**
    - Open `src/pages/Register/Register.jsx`